 The demise of resort fees could be the first of several fee-dominoes to fall, leading to the eventual collapse of other deceptive surcharges in the travel industry.

 Imagine booking an airline ticket that includes a confirmed seat, a boarding pass and the ability to check a bag, as all airline tickets should?
 Or a rental car that includes, well, everything?

 Will the FTC — or a court or Congress — finally say what travelers have been thinking for more than a decade?
-Will it declare that mandatory surcharges that aren’t revealed until the end of your stay are deceptive?
+Will it declare that mandatory surcharges, which aren’t revealed until the end of your stay, are deceptive?